These Are The Personal Tax Reliefs You Can Claim In Malaysia

 For income tax in Malaysia, personal deductions and reliefs can help reduce your chargeable income, and thus your taxes.
 If planned properly, you can save a significant amount of taxes.

 There are personal reliefs that every taxpayer in Malaysia can deduct once their income reaches the chargeable income level.
-In addition, there are other reliefs that you can deduct from your chargeable income if you had spent money in that category for the year.
+In addition, there are other reliefs that you can deduct from your chargeable income if you have spent money in that category for the year.

 Income tax relief for lifestyle expenses

 The government has added a lifestyle tax relief during the 2017 budget, which now includes smartphones, tablets and monthly internet subscription bills.
 The previous laptop, books, stationary and sports equipment tax relief is now grouped under lifestyle tax too.
-There is also a separate tax relief for lifestyle expenses for sport activities.
+There is also a separate tax relief for lifestyle expenses for sports activities.

 Self and dependent relatives | |